 "Abomination" is a word that is quickly becoming archaic in modern usage because so few things are considered abominable anymore.
 Martin Collins provides both secular and religious meanings for the term, as well as a survey of biblical Hebrew and Greek wor. . .

 What is pornography?
 Is nudity wrong?
-Discover the attittudes behind pornography and why Christians must strive for purity.
-This article also includes the insets, 'Government Research and Conclusions on Pornography' and 'Modesty in Clothing.'
+Discover the attitudes behind pornography and why Christians must strive for purity.

-After warning against literary junk food, John Ritenbaugh focuses upon the dominant emphasis of Matthew, an ex-government official, who concentrated upon the kingly qualities of Jesus as a descendant of the royal house of David, representing the Lion of Judah.
-Matthew highlights Jesus' authority over the deposed king (Satan), the Kingdom of Heaven (appearing 33 times) and righteousness.
+The dominant emphasis of Matthew is the kingly qualities of Jesus as a descendant of the royal house of David, representing the Lion of Judah.